OpenPrinting/pappl-retrofit/README.md

 (in arbitrary directory structure), driver information files (`.drv`), and PPD-generating executables which are usually put into `/usr/lib/cups/driver`.
-You can also create arbitrary sub-directory structures in `/var/snap/test-printer-app/current/ppd/` containing the mentioned types of files.
+You can also create arbitrary sub-directory structures in `/var/lib/legacy-printer-app/ppd/` containing the mentioned types of files.
 Only make sure to not put any executables there which do anything else than listing and generating PPD files.

-Note that with the web interface you can only manage individual PPDs (uncompressed or compressed with `gzip`) in the `/var/snap/test-printer-app/current/ppd/` itself.
+Note that with the web interface you can only manage individual PPDs (uncompressed or compressed with `gzip`) in the `/var/lib/legacy-printer-app/ppd/` directory itself.
 Archives, driver information files, executables, or sub-directories are not shown and appropriate uploads not accepted.
 This especially prevents adding executables without root rights.